DefinitionThis section has been translated automatically.

 There are many different types of algae:

-The salt of alginic acid obtained from various brown algae, the alginates, are used in the food industry as thickeners, gelling agents, emulsion stabilizers and in medicine as protective colloids.
+The salt of the alginic acid obtained from various brown algae, the alginates, are used in the food industry as thickeners, gelling agents, emulsion stabilizers and in medicine as protective colloids.

 The dried algae body (thallus) is used phytotherapeutically.
 It is important to note that seaweed may contain iodine in varying concentrations, as well as arsenic, lead, cadmium and mercury.